 Creating an app that works smoothly across web, iOS, and Android ensures a consistent user experience.
 Adalo's Responsive Apps feature allows you to achieve this using a single codebase.
 With the Screen Size Switcher in the builder, you can preview how your inventory screens look on desktops, tablets, and mobile devices.
 Use Custom Layout settings to fine-tune the design for each screen size.

 Start by designing for small screens, then adjust for larger ones.
 This approach prevents components from "falling off" the edges on smaller devices.
 To organize layouts, group related information using Rectangle containers.
 For instance, on desktops, your product list might display in four columns (showing image, SKU, quantity, and price).
 On mobile, it could switch to a card layout with swipe actions for editing.
-Use the Hidden property to optimize functionality - for example, show a barcode scanner button only on mobile devices with cameras, or convert a desktop side navigation into a hamburger menu on phones.
+Use the Hidden property to optimize functionality—for example, show a barcode scanner button only on mobile devices with cameras, or convert a desktop side navigation into a hamburger menu on phones.

+The Adalo 3.0 infrastructure makes these responsive apps run 3-4x faster than before, so your warehouse team won't experience lag when switching between screens or loading large product lists.
 Test your app frequently with the Preview button to check its responsiveness in a browser before publishing it to app stores.
 This ensures a polished experience for all users, no matter their device.

 Step 4: Add Inventory Tracking and User Login